400 sheets of paper

 • Hiring incentives and tax credit programs

-Employers are required to keep and report employees’ names, social security numbers, and gross wages for each quarter.
+Employers are required to keep and report employees’ names, social security numbers and gross wages for each quarter.
 Employers are required to keep these records for not less than five years for purposes of reporting to unemployment insurance.

 This reporting must take place within 20 calendar days after the date of hire or by the first regularly scheduled payroll following the date of hire, if such payroll is after the expiration of the 20-day period.